What Are Skin Moles?

 Skin tags are little pieces of oddly shaped thick skin which hang from different parts of the body.
 Some skin tags have a stalk or peduncle.
-The most common place for skin tags is the eyelids and around the eye, but they can also appear under the arms, on the neck and on your back.
-If there is one skin tag, then are often many others.
+The most common place for skin tags is the eyelids and around the eye, but they can also appear under the arms, on the neck, and on your back.
+If there is one skin tag, they are often many others.
 Skin tags can bleed because they have their own blood supply.
-Fortunately, skin tags are benign so there is no health risks.
+Fortunately, skin tags are benign so there are no health risks.
 Nevertheless, many people like to have skin tags removed because of their appearance or for other reasons.
-Skin tags develop in both men and women as they grow older particularly in the overweight or obese and when type 2 diabetes is present.
+Skin tags develop in both men and women as they grow older particularly in overweight or obese and when type 2 diabetes is present.

-When you compare moles to skin tags, they have a different appearance but in spite of that some people do confuse them.
+When you compare moles to skin tags, they have a different appearance but in spite of that, some people do confuse them.
 The important difference is that moles in rare cases can become cancerous while skin tags do not.
 If you are unsure whether you have moles or skin tags in a particular area of your body, your doctor or dermatologist will give you a definite diagnosis particularly if you wish to remove them.

 Both kinds of skin conditions can be removed by the following methods: